bogaczmateusz/smartmeal/.ai/ui-plan.md

 - **Key Information to Display**: An input field for ingredients (tag-based), and a preview area for the generated recipe.
 - **Key View Components**: `AuthenticatedLayout`, `IngredientInput`, `RecipePreview`.
 - **UX, Accessibility, and Security**:
   - **UX**: A minimum of three ingredients is required.
 The "Generate" button shows a loading spinner.
-The generated recipe is displayed in a read-only preview with "Save" and "Reject" actions.
-Warnings for avoided ingredients are shown as non-blocking alerts.
+The generated recipe is displayed in a **read-only preview with no edit controls** — the `RecipePreview` component shows only "Save" and "Reject" action buttons.
+Users cannot modify the AI-generated recipe before saving.
+To edit an AI-generated recipe, users must first save it (which navigates to its detail page) and then use the in-place edit mode.
+Warnings for avoided ingredients are shown as non-blocking alerts above the preview.
   - **Accessibility**: The ingredient input provides clear instructions.
 The preview content is structured semantically.
   - **Security**: This route is protected.